share-meals/food-guide-toolkit-website/README.md

 1. Still launch the postgres container: `sudo docker-compose up postgres`
 2. Launch Strapi: `cd strapi; yarn develop`
 3. Launch NextJS: `cd nextjs; yarn develop`

+To deactivate the SEO slug generator in Strapi
+1. Go into `Content-Type Builder`.
+2. Choose which COLLECTION TYPE you would like to edit.
+3. In the top right, click on `Configure View`.
+4. In the Displayed Fields look for the SLUG field and click on the pencil to edit.
+5. Set `Editable Field` to FALSE.